lennyAiko/boringdocs/README.md

 ### Hover feature

-Hover on a keyword used in sailsjs to get a summary about that keyword.
+Hover on a keyword used in sailsjs and the boring stack to get a summary about that keyword.

 ![hover1 gif](/assets/hover1.gif)
 ![hover2 gif](/assets/hover2.gif)